SayantiDey/agnets-with-adk/tech_assistant/README.md

-# Praxis-Multi-Agent AI Assistant for Brainstorming & Support.
+# Multi-Agent AI Assistant for Brainstorming & Support -ADK, MCP, Cloud SQL, Cloud Run
 ## Overview
-The Tech Assistant is a sample agent designed to assist with the full lifecycle of technical work—from ideation to resolution.
+Praxis- The Tech Assistant is a sample agent designed to assist with the full lifecycle of technical work—from ideation to resolution.
 This sample agent uses ADK (Agent Development Kit), a PostgreSQL support case database, google search, MCP Toolbox, and deployed on Cloud Run.

 It is designed to assist with: